Here’s an article we found that may be helpful while traveling

 …ask to be

-closer to the front of the
+moved closer to the front of the

 cabin just before landing, so you can make a quick exit.